influxdata/telegraf/plugins/parsers/value/README.md

              will treat integers as floating-point values and produces an error on data that cannot be converted (e.g. strings).
 - `string`:  outputs the data as a string.
-- `boolean`: converts the received data to a floating-point value.
+- `boolean`: converts the received data to a boolean value.
 This setting will produce an error on any data except for `true` and `false` strings.
 - `auto_integer`: converts the received data to an integer value if possible and will return the data as string otherwise.
 This is helpful for mixed-type data.